Sunday, 4 December 2016

 [#2] Sokal, Alan and Bricmont, Jean (1999).
 Impostures Intellectuelles.
 2nd ed.
 Paris, Livre de Poche.

-The preface to the first English translation (#3, below),
+The preface to the first English translation (#3, below), published in 1998, included the following note of explanation:

 “This edition is, in most respects, a straight translation from the French original.
 We have omitted a chapter on the misunderstandings of relativity by Henri Bergson and his successors, which seemed to us of marginal interest for most British and American readers.
 Conversely, we have expanded a few discussions concerning intellectual debates in the English-speaking world.
 We have also made many small changes to improve the clarity of the original text, to correct minor imprecisions, and to forestall misunderstandings.”

-information (it was the other way around in the original French edition):
+And the introduction provides the following useful information (it was the other way around in the original French edition):

 “Many of the texts quoted in this book originally appeared in French.
 Where a published English translation exists, we have most often used it (sometimes noting our corrections); it is cited in the bibliography, along with the original French source in brackets.
 In other cases, the translation is ours.
 We have endeavoured to remain as faithful as possible to the original French, and in case of doubt we have reproduced the latter in brackets or even in toto.”